 Covalent bonds have a definite and predictable shape and have low melting and boiling points.
 They can be easily broken into its primary structure as the atoms are close by to share the electrons.
 These are mostly gaseous and even a slight negative or positive charge at opposite ends of a covalent bond gives them molecular polarity.

-Ionic bonds normally form crystalline atoms and have higher melting points and boiling points compared to covalent compounds.
+Ionic bonds normally form crystalline compounds and have higher melting points and boiling points compared to covalent compounds.
 These conduct electricity in molten or solution state and they are extremely polar bonds.
 Most of them are soluble in water but insoluble in non-polar solvents.
 They require much more energy than covalent bond to break the bond between them.

 The reason for the difference in the melting and boiling points for ionic and covalent bonds can be illustrated through an example of NaCl (ionic bond) and Cl2 (covalent bond).
 This example can be found at Cartage.org.